Ojibwe religion: Prayer and offerings

-Tobacco is frequently used as an offering; tobacco is considered suitable as a gift, either as an expression of thanks or of supplication, for manitouk or human elders.
+Dog sacrifice has historically been part of Ojibwe religion, either practiced alone or as part of a larger ceremony.
+One belief recorded among the Ojibwe is that dogs were specially created for sacrifice.
+More commonly gifted as an offering is tobacco; it is considered suitable as a gift, either as an expression of thanks or of supplication, for manitouk or human elders.
 It might be given as an offering to calm stormy waters, to placate animals that a hunter has slain, or as an offering to the earth when cutting herbs.
 In some cases it is simply placed on the ground or into water, at other times will be smoked in a pipe or burned in a fire.
-The method of disposal may reflect the identity of the manitouk it is directed towards; burning tobacco will help it reach the thunderbirds in the sky, while placing it on the ground will make it accessible to Mishebeshu.
+The method of disposal may reflect the identity of the manitouk it is directed towards; burning tobacco will help it reach the animikeek in the sky, while placing it on the ground will make it accessible to Mishebeshu.

-Ojibwe people may burn tobacco during a thunderstorm, usually in front of a wood stove, atop an oven or in a smudge pot, both to thank the thunderbirds for the rain and to supplicate them in the hope that it will prevent lightning from striking the home.
-They may also bury tobacco outside their homes to propitiate the thunderers.
+Ojibwe people may burn tobacco during a thunderstorm, usually in front of a wood stove, atop an oven or in a smudge pot, both to thank the animikeek for the rain and to supplicate them in the hope that it will prevent lightning from striking the home.
+They may also bury tobacco outside their homes to propitiate these thunderers.
 Pipe ceremonies include offerings to the four directions.
 These take place before various events, including meetings, powwows, and weddings.
 Tobacco was also smoked during trade and political negotiations to solicit the aid of the manitouk at those times.

-Dog sacrifice has also been part of Ojibwe religion, either practiced alone or as part of a larger ceremony.
-One claim recorded among the Ojibwe is that dogs were specially created for sacrifice.
+Tobacco is considered a sacred plant alongside cedar, sage, and sweetgrass.
+Cedar and sweetgrass are deemed to have purifying properties.
+Ojibwe people often tie sweetgrass around their settlements, for instance onto medicine wheels or onto the rearview mirrors of their cars.
+Sage is used for prayer, but also burned for purification or tied into bundles and given as offerings.
+When collecting sage, Ojibwe will often request permission to do so from the plant.